edgeandnode/toolshed/README.md

 [![ci](https://github.com/edgeandnode/toolshed/actions/workflows/ci.yml/badge.svg)](https://github.com/edgeandnode/toolshed/actions/workflows/ci.yml)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-This repo contains a collection of crates that constitute the foundation for the different Rust projects of the _The Graph network_ (e.g., _The Graph Gateway_ and its _Candidate Selection_, etc.).
+This repository contains a collection of crates that constitute the foundation for the different Rust projects of the _The Graph network_ (e.g., _The Graph Gateway_ and its _Candidate Selection_, etc.).

 ### Crates